 This Knowledge describes a character's knowledge of a particular city (you choose which); who is who, who has power, how its vampires relate to one another and what is going on.
 In Chicago by Night, this Knowledge was called Secrets.
 This Knowledge cannot be taken during character generation; it can only be obtained through direct experience.
-At the endof some stories, the Storyteller will announce the maximum number of experience points a character can allot to this Knowledge, based on what each character has discovered during the course of the story.
-Note that information about each Kindred community is a separate Knowledge; knowing about the Kindred of Los Angeles, for instance.
+At the end of some stories, the Storyteller will announce the maximum number of experience points a character can allot to this Knowledge, based on what each character has discovered during the course of the story.
+Note that information about each Kindred community is a separate Knowledge; knowing about the Kindred of Chicago gives a character no information about the Kindred of Los Angeles, for instance.

 - Novice: Whelp

 - Practiced: Naive or inexperienced

 - Competent: You have an ear to the ground

-- •••• Expert: Well-informed
+- Expert: Well-informed

-- ••••• Master: Seasoned intriguer
+- Master: Seasoned intriguer